farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex4_Mailbox_Permission_Alert.md

 2. In your Edge browser, select the **Microsoft 365 admin center** tab, and then in the left-hand navigation pane, under the **Admin centers** group, select **Exchange**.
 This opens the Exchange admin center for Exchange Online.

-3. In the **Exchange admin center**, in the left-hand navigation pane, under the **Recipients** group, select **Mailboxes**.
+3. In the **Exchange admin center**, the **Mailboxes** window appears by default (if it doesn't, then in the left-hand navigation pane, under the **Recipients** group, select **Mailboxes**).

-4. In the **Mailboxes** window, select **Alex Wilber** from the list of mailboxes.
+4. In the **Mailboxes** window, select **Alex Wilber** from the list of mailboxes (select Alex's name; do not select the check mark to the left of his name).

 5. In the **Alex Wilber** pane that appears, the **Mailbox** tab is displayed by default.
 Under the **Mailbox permissions** section, select **Manage mailbox delegation**.

-6. On the **Manage mailbox delegation** pane, there are three permissions - Read and manage, Send as, and Send on behalf.
-You want to add **Joni Sherman** to each permission.
-For each permission, select its **Edit** button, then perform the following steps to add Joni to that permission: <br/>
+6. On the **Manage mailbox delegation** pane, there are three mailbox permissions that can be updated: **Read and manage**, **Send as**, and **Send on behalf**.
+You want to add each of these permissions for Alex's mailbox to **Joni Sherman**.
+For each permission, perform the following steps to add Joni to that permission: <br/>

+	- Select the **Edit** button for the permission.
 	- Select the **+Add permissions** button at the top of the pane.
 	- In the list of users that appears, select the check box for **Joni Sherman** and then select **Save**.
 	- Once the mailbox permission is added, select the back arrow at the top of the pane.
-This displays Joni as having the permission that you just edited.
-	- At the top of the pane, select the back arrow to return to the **Manage mailbox delegation** pane, which displays the three permissions.
+	- This displays Joni as having the permission that you just edited.
+At the top of the pane, select the back arrow to return to the **Manage mailbox delegation** pane, which displays the three permissions.
 Repeat these steps for each of the three permissions.

-	- Once you have assigned Joni to each of the three permissions on the **Manage mailbox delegation** pane, select the **X** in the upper right-hand corner to close the pane.
+7. Once you have assigned Joni to each of the three permissions on the **Manage mailbox delegation** pane, select the **X** in the upper right-hand corner to close the pane.

-7. In the Alex Wilber pane, select the **X** in the upper right-hand corner to close the pane.
+8. In the **Alex Wilber** pane, select the **X** in the upper right-hand corner to close the pane.

 9. Since **Holly Dickson** has changed the mailbox permissions for Alex Wilbur by giving Joni Sherman full access permissions to his mailbox, an alert email should automatically be sent to Lynne Robbins’ Inbox that notifies her of this event.